bthealy/Portfolio/Run GA README.txt

 To run GA, execute the run_GA.py file.

-It calls the GA_Library, then runs the GA with the preset parameters.
-Set the parameters for testing different combinations.
+It calls GA.py, then runs the GA with the preset parameters from run_GA.py Set the parameters for testing different combinations.

 Output prints GA time, best distance, best chromosome, then saves the